Build a Chase Effect

 - Right-click the canvas to open the node menu

-Step 2: Add a Time Node
+Step 2: Add a Time node

 - Add Input > Time node

-Step 3: Create the Chase Pattern
+Step 3: Create the chase pattern

-We'll use the Pixel Position to offset the animation per fixture:
+Use Pixel Position to offset the animation per fixture:

 - Add Input > Pixel Position node